The Lair of the White Worm: Plot summary

+The White Worm pursues Adam, Sir Nathaniel, and Mimi in a long chase as they seek to outpace it in a horse-drawn coach.
+A boat awaits them on the shore.
+This allows them to chase down the ship and to board it.
+The White Worm enters the water and stalks them but they are able to elude it and escape.
+The White Worm is described as a "whale" by observers because of its large size.

-Adam is able to foil Arabella's multiple attempts to murder Mimi, and Arabella offers to sell Diana's Grove, which Adam buys with the aim of destroying the White Worm.
+Adam is able to foil Arabella's multiple attempts to murder Mimi.
+In financial straits, Arabella offers to sell Diana's Grove, which Adam buys with the aim of destroying the White Worm.
 He plans to fill the pit with sand and set dynamite to kill the Worm while it is underground.

-Caswall's last visit to Lilla ends in her death.
+Caswall's last visit to Lilla ends in her death after his mesmeric attack leaves her totally drained and exhausted.
+Arabella joins Caswall as Mimi enters the room but is unable to save Mimi.

 In the final chapters, Mimi Watford confronts Caswall who has finally succumbed to madness.
 He lures her onto the roof of Castra Regis House as a storm approaches and shows off his kite, despite the thunderheads building in the sky.
 Arabella, who had been stalking Mimi, watches from nearby and steals some of the wire holding the kite, apparently unspooling it all the way back to her house.
 When Mimi discovers Caswall has locked her onto the roof she shoots off the lock with a gun Adam gave her for her protection and flees home.

-Adam convinces her to go back outside with him, and they witness the following events: a massive thunderstorm breaks over Castra Regis House, a lightning bolt is grounded by the kite and demolishes the Castra Regis tower; it then travels through the wire Arabella had run to Diana's Grove and ignites Adam's dynamite, which pulverizes the White Worm and destroys the house and Arabella at the same time.
-After this, Adam and Mimi Watford are married.
+Adam convinces her to go back outside with him where they witness the following events: a massive thunderstorm breaks over Castra Regis House, a lightning bolt is grounded by the kite and demolishes the Castra Regis tower; it then travels through the wire Arabella had run to Diana's Grove and ignites Adam's dynamite, which pulverizes the White Worm and destroys the house and Arabella at the same time.
+Adam, Sir Nathaniel, and Mimi Watford survive the ordeal.
+In the closing scenes, Adam and Sir Nathaniel survey the destruction.
+(In the 1925 edition: After this, Adam and Mimi Watford are married.)